1850/60's Praya Reclamation - Buildings along the new shoreline

 The general outline of this 1850/60's Praya Reclamation is shown in the map below:

 We start from west to east.
-Here is a detail of the 1866 map on Gwulo that illustrates the coastline on the following two photos.
+Here is a detail of the 1866 map on Gwulo that illustrates the coastline in the following two photos.
 The map starts on the left with Hill or Whitty Street, and ends on the right with Central Street (although just outside the map).

 Going east, the next map starts at about Sutherland Street and finishes with the start of Wing Lok Street.

-Further east is the next map starting from Pedders Wharf and ending behind City Hall (first generation).
+Further east is the next map, starting from Pedders Wharf and ending behind City Hall (first generation).

 This photo shows the praya looking east.